tekperfect/TerraForm-Docsify/Lessons/02-TF-Files.md

 Pros:

-* Overwrite variables you want to change
+* Overwrite variables the user wants to change
 * Zero possibility being track to source control
 * Fast for a simple check